-Man imprisoned for life for Sydney violence targeting judges
+Man sentenced to life for Sydney violence targeting judges

 Prosecutors said those incidents were “book-ended” by violent events related to Warwick’s former wife - the shooting of her brother and a car bomb at the previous home of her lawyer.

-Garling acquitted Warwick of murdering his brother-in-law, whose body was found weighted with bricks in a creek after he went missing in 1980.
+Garling acquitted Warwick of charges of murdering his brother-in-law, whose body was found weighted with bricks in a creek after he went missing in 1980.

-The final crime was a bomb that ripped apart a Jehovah’s Witnesses hall, killing Graham Wykes and injuring 13 other members of the congregation which had offered support to Warwick’s former wife.
+The final crime was a bomb that ripped apart a Jehovah’s Witnesses hall, killing minister Graham Wykes and injuring 13 other members of the congregation, which had offered support to Warwick’s former wife.

+Wyke’s widow Joy Leland said outside court that she was “pleased” with the sentence.

+“He’s had 30 years of life - or 34, 35 years - from my husband’s death and that’s 35 years that my husband didn’t have.
+So nothing makes up for that,” she said.

 Sign up for Daily Newsletters